RogyDev/Rogy-Engine-/README.md

 - Component-Based
 - Grass rendering
 - Particle system
-- Lightmapping (no uv mapping for now)
+- Lightmapping (no auto uv mapping for now)
-- Text rendering and UI in progress
+- Game-UI in progress

 # Note :
 This is source code only, not a project.